UTSCCSCC01/Vectre/README.md

 - `VL-XXX/feat/{feat_name}`
 - `VL-XXX/bug/{bug_name}`

-### Do you use github issues or another ticketing website?
+### Do you use Github issues or another ticketing website?
-We will use Jira.
+We use Jira for our tickets

 ### Do you use pull requests?
 Yes